Retro gaming: History

+Retro gaming methods

-With increasing nostalgia and success of retro compilations in the fifth, sixth, and seventh generations of consoles, retrogaming has become a motif in modern games.
-Modern retrogames impose limitations on color palette, resolution, and memory well below the actual limits of the hardware, to mimic the look of old hardware.
-These may be based on a general concept of retro, as with Cave Story, or an attempt to imitate a specific piece of hardware, as with MSX color palette of La Mulana.
+With increasing nostalgia and success of retro compilations in the fifth, sixth, and seventh generations of consoles, retro gaming has become a motif in modern games.
+Modern retro games impose limitations on color palette, resolution, and memory well below the actual limits of the hardware, to mimic the look of old hardware.
+These may be based on a general concept of retro, as with Cave Story, or an attempt to imitate a specific piece of hardware, as with the MSX color palette of La Mulana.

 This concept, known as deliberate retro and NosCon, gained popularity due part to the independent gaming scene, where the short development time was attractive and commercial viability was not a concern.
-Major publishers have embraced modern retrogaming with releases such as Mega Man 9 which mimics NES hardware; Retro Game Challenge, a compilation of new games on faux-NES hardware; and Sega's Fantasy Zone II remake, which uses emulated System 16 hardware running on PlayStation 2 to create a 16-bit reimagining of the 8-bit original.
+Major publishers have embraced modern retro gaming with releases such as Mega Man 9 which mimics NES hardware; Retro Game Challenge, a compilation of new games on faux-NES hardware; and Sega's Fantasy Zone II remake, which uses emulated System 16 hardware running on PlayStation 2 to create a 16-bit reimagining of the 8-bit original (an actual arcade release of the game was also made in limited quantities as well).

-Vintage retrogaming
+Vintage retro gaming

-Vintage retrogaming can involve collecting original cartridge and disc media and arcade and console hardware, which can be expensive and rare.
+Vintage retro gaming can involve collecting original cartridge and disc media and arcade and console hardware, which can be expensive and rare.
 Most are priced lower than their original retail prices.
-The popularity of vintage retrogaming has led to counterfeit media, which generally lack collectible value.
-During the 2020 COVID-19 pandemic, prices for vintage hardware began spiking to much higher levels than pre-pandemic, mostly attributed to the millennial generation pursuing the hobby during the lockdown due to boredom and nostalgia.
+The popularity of vintage retro gaming has led to counterfeit media, which generally lack collectible value.

+During the COVID-19 pandemic, prices for vintage hardware began to spike as the millennial generation pursued the hobby during lockdowns due to boredom as well as nostalgia.

-Retrogaming emulation
+Retro game emulation

-Retrogaming may involve classic game systems being emulated on modern hardware.
-It bypasses the need to collect classic consoles and original games.
+Retro gaming may involve older game systems being emulated on modern hardware.
+It bypasses the need to collect older consoles and original games.
 Read-only memory (ROM) files are copied by third parties, directly from the original media.
 They are then typically put online through file sharing sites.
 They are often sold as re-releases, typically in compilations containing multiple games running on emulation software.
-The accessibility of emulation popularized and expanded on retrogaming.
+The accessibility of emulation popularized and expanded on retro gaming.

-Ported retrogaming
+Ported retro gaming

-Ported retrogaming involves original games being converted to native on new systems, just as emulation but without original ROM files.
+Ported retro gaming involves original games being converted to native on new systems, just as in emulation but without original ROM files.
 Ported games are available through official collections, console-based downloads, and plug and play systems.
-Ported retrogaming is comparatively rare, since emulation is a much easier and more accurate method.
+Ported retro gaming is comparatively rare, since emulation is a much easier and more accurate method.